gizmodata/superset-sqlalchemy-gizmosql-adbc-dialect/README.md

 This package uses a version of SQLAlchemy which is compatible with Apache Superset 5.0.*

+> [!NOTE]
+> The term "dialect" is used in SQLAlchemy to refer to a specific database backend.
+See: https://docs.sqlalchemy.org/en/20/dialects/ for more details.
+> This package uses a DuckDB SQL dialect when sending SQL commmands to the GizmoSQL server.

 ## Installation

 ### Option 1 - from PyPi